JulienElM/obsidian-reminder-external-notifications/README.md

 # Obsidian Reminders External Notifications
 Add quick reminders for your notes, send the reminders information to an external endpoint (to use in conjunction with [ntfy.sh](ntfy.sh) for example).

-> [!Warning: Network use]+
+> [!CAUTION]
+> **Data usage**
 > This plugin can send data outside of your vault.
-> It only sends the data of the reminders you configure (see [[#External reminder API]], and only to the URL you specifically provide.
+> It only sends the data of the reminders you configure (see [External reminder API](#external-reminder-api), and only to the URL you specifically provide.
 > It is configurable and you can disable it entirely in the plugin settings via the `Send reminders to external API ?` toggle.
 # Why this plugin
 One of the uses I have for Obsidian is a very modular calendar ([OZ Calendar](https://github.com/ozntel/oz-calendar) is what I currently use to display my calendar events).
 This plugin is born to the need of a solution similar to Notion's "Remind" feature on dates, with the possibility to receive *real* notifications for events, on all my devices because I tend to forget a lot of stuff.
 Currently it only allows for file-level reminders since it fits my main use-case, I'm thinking about adding support for inline **reminders** too (see [Feature ideas](#feature-ideas)).

-> [!Disclaimer]+
+> [!NOTE]
 > This is my 1st Obsidian plugin, and 1st open source project as well.
 I'm a pragmatic hobbyist programmer that loves tinkering with the tools he uses, but I'm nowhere near the level of a professional developer so the code is amateur-level at best, but functional enough for me to feel like sharing it.
 Use at your own risk !

 # How to use